 You may also key in Tags manually by entering them in the format tag_key:value.
 However, we strongly recommend the Wizard for beginner uses to ensure no errors occur when assigning tag values.

-Whenever a call comes in, Retreaver will evaluate the call and the Call Endpoint (Buyer) to see if the Tags match.
-A call will only be routed to the Buyer if the call has one or more matching tags.
-The example below requires the callers to be employed Californians in order for it to be routed to this Call Endpoint (Buyer).
+The example above requires the callers to be employed Californians in order for it to be routed to this Call Endpoint (Buyer).

-Check out How to Filter Calls by Zip Code for more information on filtering calls by Zip code.
+View the How to Filter Calls by Zip Code guide for more information on filtering calls by Zip code.